Landlord Eviction Attorney in Washington

-Erin Bradley McAleer represents landlords in evicting troublesome tenants, obtaining a judgments, and pursing collection against collectible tenants.
-As a courtesy to all landlords we offer a complimentary consultation and review of your screening process, as well as a detailed review of your forms and letters used to interact and conduct business with your tenants.
+Erin Bradley McAleer represents Landlord Eviction Attorney in Washington troublesome tenants, obtaining a judgment, and pursing collection against collectible tenants.
+As a courtesy to all landlords, we offer a complimentary consultation can review of your screening process, as well as a detailed review of your forms and letters used to interact and conduct business with your tenants.
 Even minor mistakes in the wording of standardized forms, or minor mistakes in the procedure used can delay getting a bad tenant removed.
 Don’t be taken hostage by a bad tenant.
 Call now for a free confidential consultation.

 Strict rules and procedures govern unlawful detainer actions.
 Generally, the legal eviction process for non-payment or insufficient payment of rent begins by serving notice of a pay or vacate notice to a tenant demanding that they pay the rent in arrears or vacate the premises within the time allowed by law or the terms of a lease agreement.
 If the tenant fails to pay or vacate within the time allowed, the landlord may then file a lawsuit to obtain a writ of restitution directing a sheriff to physically evict the tenant and obtain a monetary judgment for unpaid rent and other damages allowed by the lease agreement or by Washington law.
 If the tenant challenges the basis for the eviction, they are entitled to a court hearing (usually within 30 days).